Linear matrix inequality

 where

-• B\succeq0 is a generalized inequality meaning B is a positive semidefinite matrix belonging to the positive semidefinite cone \mathbb{S}_+ in the subspace of symmetric matrices \mathbb{S}.
+is a positive semidefinite matrix belonging to the positive semidefinite cone

 This linear matrix inequality specifies a convex constraint on y.